composer/composer/doc/03-cli.md

 * **--abandoned:** Behavior on abandoned packages.
 Must be "ignore", "report", or "fail".
 See also [audit.abandoned](06-config.md#abandoned).
 Passing this flag will override the config value and the environment variable.
+* **--ignore-severity:** Ignore advisories of a certain severity level.
+Can be passed one or more time to ignore multiple severities.

 ## help